zhuldyzyelbayeva-spec/3-assignment/README.md

 - utils – utility classes

 ## Database
-The database schema is located in `resources/schema.sql`.
+The database schema was created manually in PostgreSQL using pgAdmin.
+The project connects to the database using JDBC.

 ## Screenshots